YZY010418/CPSea/Model_Generation_and_Evaluation/README.md

 ### 2.3 PepGlad

-It is very simple to run PepGlad.
 Similar to DiffPepBuilder, we still need a csv file containing "pdb_names" and "length" columns.
 The re-trained weight can be renamed to `codesign.ckpt` under `{path_to_pepglad}/checkpoints`, the scripts will automatically load this file.

+Because PepGLAD is a E(3)-equivariant model, generated peptides are mixed with L and D amino acids.
+Therefore, we opened the `idealize` to enforce residues to adopt L chirality.
+This is in line 466 of `{PepGLAD}/models/autoencoder/model.py`.

 ```
 python {path_to_pepglad}/batch_generate.py --length_csv <length_csv> --input_dir <receptor_PDB_dir> --pocket_dir <transformed_json> --output_dir <out_dir>